 - Enjoy the whole fruit.
 Don’t ruin it by juicing.

-- Choose berries, instead of modern tree fruits that have been bred to be large and high in very sweet fructose.
-Berries are packed with vitamins, minerals, colourful antioxidants, and fibre, giving you a healthy bang for your buck, without the glucose and insulin spikes of tree fruits.
+- Choose fruit like berries, nectarines, apricots, plums instead of grapes and bananas.
+Most tropical fruits and grapes are high in very sweet fructose.
+The other fruits are packed with vitamins, minerals, colourful antioxidants, and fibre, giving you a healthy bang for your buck, without the glucose and insulin spikes of sweet tropical fruits.

-- Whenever you can, buy local meats, fish, eggs, cheese, fresh vegetables, salads, spices, nuts, and make your own meals at home.
-You’ll know exactly what you’re eating.
+- Whenever you can, buy in-season produce from your own country… meats, fish, eggs, cheese, fresh vegetables, salads, fruits, spices, nuts… and make your own meals at home.
+You’ll know exactly what you’re eating and get the most nutrition for your money.

-Professor Richard Johnson has been researching the fat switch in animals and humans for years, has a wonderful grasp of the subject, and a very enjoyable way of imparting his knowledge.
+Professor Richard Johnson has been researching the ‘fat switch’ in hibernating animals, and in humans, for years, has a wonderful grasp of fructose and uric acid metabolism, and a very enjoyable way of imparting his knowledge.

 His talk, ‘Sugar and its Role in Driving Obesity and Fatty Liver‘, is a very interesting one, which he gave to a young audience in New Zealand at a FIZZ – Fighting Sugar in Drinks – workshop, explaining what happens when they have sugar-and-fructose-laden foods and drinks.